-Uniform Standards Related Regarding to Substance-Abuseing Healing Arts Licensees
+Uniform Standards Regarding Substance-Abusing Healing Arts Licensees

-Pursuant to Business and Professions Code section 315, the Departmentof Consumer Affairs (Department) Substance Abuse Coordination Committee formulated Uniform Standards Regarding Substance-Abusing Healing Arts Licensees (Rev. 4/20/11-March 2019).
+Pursuant to Business and Professions Code section 315, the Department of Consumer Affairs (Department) Substance Abuse Coordination Committee formulated Uniform Standards Regarding Substance-Abusing Healing Arts Licensees (Rev. March 2019, incorporated by reference).
 The Board's Uniform Standards not otherwise incorporated into the Standard Conditions are found in Conditions of Probation 25, 26, 27, 28, 29, and 30.
 The Uniform Standards apply when dealing with substance-abusing licensees.

 If the conduct found to be a violation involves the use of drugs and/or alcohol, the licensee shall be presumed to be a substance abusing licensee.
-If the licensee does not rebut that presumption, then Conditions of Probation 25, 26 and 27 shall be imposed unless the licensee establishes that, in his or hertheir particular case, appropriate public protection can be provided with modification or omission of a specific standard as a termcondition of probation.
+If the licensee does not rebut that presumption, then Conditions of Probation 25, 26 and 27 shall be imposed unless the licensee establishes that, in their particular case, appropriate public protection can be provided with modification or omission of a specific standard as a condition of probation.